lipaboy/lipaboyLibrary/README.md

 # lipaboyLibrary
 some useful functions for work (C++)

+7) You need to merge Interval2.0 branch.
+But intervalFuncs doesn't finished.

 1) I don't know how distribute my functions (intervalFuncs and maths) between namespaces.
 For example, LipaboyLib::Maths::Point2D or LipaboyMaths::Point2d

 2) May be can create such class that would get parameters like lambda where you can give such labmda: [] (int x, int y) { return x < y; } and would inherit from that class.